Nancy Dow: Personal life

-Dow and her daughter Jennifer were estranged for six years, partially because Dow wrote a book about their relationship, entitled From Mother and Daughter to Friends: A Memoir (1999).
+Dow and her daughter were estranged for six years, partially because Dow wrote a book about their relationship, entitled From Mother and Daughter to Friends: A Memoir (1999).
 In 2005, after Aniston's divorce from Brad Pitt, she and her mother reportedly reconciled.
 Aniston described the gradual progress of her new relationship with her mother: "It's been really nice.
 It's crazy what, you know, your life kind of being turned upside down will lead you to. ...
 For us it's ...
-It was the time and it was going to happen when it was supposed to happen.
-So this is good.
+It was the time, and it was going to happen when it was supposed to happen.
+So, this is good.
 It's baby steps."

 Health and death

-In 2011 and 2012, Dow had several strokes, which affected her ability to speak and walk.
+In 2011 and 2012, Dow had several strokes which affected her ability to speak and walk.
 On the morning of May 25, 2016, she was taken by ambulance from her home in Toluca Lake, Los Angeles.
 She died two days later at 79 years old.